 For a POISON EMERGENCY call:1-800-222-1222ANYWHERE IN THE UNITED STATESThis national hotline number will let you talk to experts in poisoning.
 This ...

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

 Take the container with you to the hospital, if possible.

-- Endoscopy -- camera through the mouth to see burns in the esophagus and stomach
+- Endoscopy.
+Camera placed through the mouth to see burns in the esophagus and stomach.

 - Fluids through a vein (IV)

 - Surgical removal of burned skin (skin debridement)